 The chairman of the Freedom and Justice Party, Mohammed Morsi, won the presidential election in 2012 to become Egypt's first freely-elected head of state.

-A veteran member of the Islamist Muslim Brotherhood, which founded the Freedom and Justice Party as its political wing after the 2011 uprising, he only became its presidential candidate when it became clear that the electoral commission was going to disqualify initial Brotherhood hopeful Khairat al-Shater.
+He is a veteran member of the Islamist Muslim Brotherhood, which founded the Freedom and Justice Party as its political wing after the 2011 uprising which ousted long-term leader Hosni Mubarak.

 He narrowly beat Ahmed Shafiq, a Mubarak-era general and former prime minister, in an election run-off marred by a low turnout and haunted by rumours of vote-fixing and a possible military coup to pre-empt his win.

-Coptic Christians, liberals and many women remain to be convinced that the president will respect their rights, and his record in office has given few grounds for optimism, marked as it has been by endless constitutional confusion and jockeying for position.
+Coptic Christians, liberals and many women were unconvinced that the president would respect their rights.
+His record in office was marked by constitutional confusion and jockeying for position.